You are here:Home/Drug Abuse/How Does Community-Based Drug Rehab Work?

 Day programs offer clients the most structure and support that they will find outside of an inpatient program.
 Clients go to a physical place, an outpatient facility, which can be located in rehab like the one Amy Winehouse sang about, or in a hospital or a clinic, 5-7 days a week for visits of several hours.

 Outpatient facilities offertherapy, group counseling,biofeedback, and other supporting practices such asmusic therapy.

 What happens when the client leaves the outpatient facility for the day?
-They likely return home to their families or perhaps to what is known as a sober living home; a kind of a group home where people recovering from addiction live together in a communal way, supporting each other.
+They likely return home to their families or perhaps to what is known as a sober living home, a kind of a group home where people recovering from addiction live together communally, supporting each other.

 Intensive Outpatient Programs (IOP)